semmons98/semmons98.github.io/Programming.md

+### Golden Ratio Distance Conversion

 <!--
 Include tic-tac-toe, fibonnacci, any school or research python scripts that seem appropriate/good enough to share.
 Include something about the space game I am planning.
+Include possible additions to the current programs (other games or modes that would work well with tic-tac-toe, using the actual Fibonacci Sequence for the Golden Ratio conversion, etc.
 -->